 "If we would be great in God's kingdom, learn to be a servant of all."

 My 30 years in business as a "worker", a "boss", and now as a self-employed sales representative have kept me in touch first hand with the thoughts and attitudes of my contemporaries.
-As a Christian it has challenged my thinking to no end.
+As a Christian, it has challenged my thinking to no end.
 Am I to let others push me around?
 What if a customer is disrespectful towards me?
-What about those men who feel all women to be inferior to their own great abilities?
+What about those men who feel all women are inferior to their own great abilities?
 Everyone around me seems to be getting more aggressive.
 Won't I need to become the same to "hold my own"?
-These and many other questions I have need to answer.
+These and many other questions I have needed to answer.
 But now, I can say confidently that all my experiences have led me to one conclusion:

 Day 1- God gives each of us various people in authority over us.
 These might include a father, mother, husband, teacher, manager, policeman, etc. How are we to treat our authorities?